bayerf42/Lox68k/doc/extensions.md

 ```

-Named function parameters are not allowed.
+Named function parameters are not supported.

 ### <a id="lambda"></a>Anonymous functions (lambdas)
 An anonymous function is written like a normal function declaration, but omitting the name.